 Three years ago, insurgents from the terror militia, Boko Haram attacked Kulu's village, and killed her husband.
 She was forced to flee with her children and arrived in a camp for displaced persons in Maiduguri, in northeastern Nigeria.
 The experiences left her traumatized and fearing for her sanity.
 Today, she is trying to get her life back on track despite the circumstances.Read more

-Improving hygiene and access to clean water
+Our work in Nigeria: Improving hygiene and access to clean water

 Years of instability provoked by attacks and kidnappings by Boko Haram in north-eastern Nigeria have resulted in widespread displacement and malnutrition.

-The effects of climate change and economic downturn have also been felt in the region, which is part of the larger Lake Chad Basin, including northern Cameroon, western Chad and southern Niger.
+The effects of climate change and economic downturn have been felt in the Lake Chad region including north-eastern Nigeria, northern Cameroon, western Chad and southern Niger.
 Frequent prolonged droughts in the region mean there is less water and arable land to go around.
-The resulting food shortage has also been exacerbated by conflict with Boko Haram.
-Fighting has spread across the borders from Nigeria into neighboring countries Cameroon and Chad, creating a complex humanitarian crisis with consequences of enormous proportions.
+The resulting food shortage has also been exacerbated by the Boko Haram insurgency.
+The armed opposition group has now grown from an isolated sect in Nigeria to a regional security threat carrying out suicide attacks and mass kidnappings that has spread across the borders from Nigeria into neighboring countries Cameroon and Chad, and created a complex humanitarian crisis with consequences of enormous proportions.

-- Rehabilitation of boreholes
+- Construction and rehabilitation of boreholes

-- Construction of solar powered water pumps
+- Construction of solar-powered water pumps

 - Hygiene promotion campaigns

-Duration: August 2017 – August 2018
+Project duration: August 2017 – August 2020